Posljednje uređivanje: , Invalid DateTime

-Miners are incentivised to do this work on the main Ethereum chain.
-There is little incentive for a subset of miners to start their own chain – it undermines the system.
+Miners were incentivized to do this work on the main Ethereum chain.
+There was little incentive for a subset of miners to start their own chain—it undermines the system.
 Blockchains rely on having a single state as a source of truth.
-And users will always choose the longest or "heaviest" chain.

-Miners who successfully create a block get rewarded with two freshly minted ETH and all the transaction fees within the block.
-A miner may also get 1.75 ETH for an uncle block.
-Uncle blocks are valid blocks created by a miner practically at the same time as another miner mined the successful block.
-Uncle blocks usually happen due to network latency.
+Since the Constantinople upgrade, miners who successfully create a block were rewarded with two freshly minted ETH and part of the transaction fees.
+Ommer blocks also compensated 1.75 ETH.
+Ommer blocks were valid blocks created by a miner practically at the same time as another miner created the canonical block, which was ultimately determined by which chain was built on top of first.
+Ommer blocks usually happened due to network latency.

 A transaction has "finality" on Ethereum when it's part of a block that can't change.

-Because miners work in a decentralized way, two valid blocks can get mined at the same time.
+Because miners worked in a decentralized way, two valid blocks could be mined at the same time.
 This creates a temporary fork.
-Eventually, one of these chains will become the accepted chain after a subsequent block has been mined and added, making it longer.
+Eventually, one of these chains became the accepted chain after subsequent blocks were mined and added to it, making it longer.